petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/navigation-menu-element-types.md

 ## Submenus

-Submenus are placeholder elements you can add to Navigation Menus to group more menu elements under them without, needing a specific page or content for it.
-When used on a page, submenu elements do not have clickable links, but expand to show their child elements when Users hover over them.
+Submenus are placeholder elements you can add to Navigation Menus to group additional menu elements under them without, needing a specific page or content for it.
+When used on a page, submenu elements do not have clickable links, but expand to show their child elements when users hover over them.

 ![Submenu elements in the Navigation Menu are not clickable, but their contained child elements are.](./navigation-menu-element-types/images/01.png)

-Using the default Application Display Template for Navigation Menus, if a submenu has no other elements organized under it, then it does not appear in the Navigation Menu for User.
+Using the default Application Display Template for Navigation Menus, if a submenu has no other elements organized under it, then it does not appear in the Navigation Menu for user.

 ## Blogs Entries

 You can add a [blog entry](../../content-authoring-and-management/blogs/adding-blog-entries.md) as an independent menu element that links to the entry's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
-Using the default Application Display Template for Navigation Menus, if a blog entry without a Display Page is added, then it does not have a link, so it is hidden from Users on the menu.
+Using the default Application Display Template for Navigation Menus, if a blog entry without a Display Page is added, then it does not have a link, so it is hidden from users on the menu.
 This behavior can change if you use a different Application Display Template.

 ## Web Content Articles

 You can add a [web content article](../../content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md) as an independent menu element that links to the article's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
-Using the default Application Display Template for Navigation Menus, if a web content article without a Display Page is added, then it does not have a link, so it is hidden from Users on the menu.
+Using the default Application Display Template for Navigation Menus, if a web content article without a Display Page is added, then it does not have a link, so it is hidden from users on the menu.
 This behavior can change if you use a different Application Display Template.

 ## Documents

 You can add a [document](../../content-authoring-and-management/documents-and-media/documents-and-media-overview.md) as an independent menu element that links to the document's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
-Using the default Application Display Template for Navigation Menus, if a document without a Display Page is added, then it does not have a link, so it is hidden from Users on the menu.
+Using the default Application Display Template for Navigation Menus, if a document without a Display Page is added, then it does not have a link, so it is hidden from users on the menu.
 This behavior can change if you use a different Application Display Template.

 ## Categories

 You can add a [Category](../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md#defining-categories) as a menu element that links to the Category's [Display Page](../displaying-content/using-display-page-templates/publishing-content-with-display-pages.md).
-Using the default Application Display Template for Navigation Menus, if a category without a Display Page is added, then it does not have a link, so it is hidden from Users on the menu.
+Using the default Application Display Template for Navigation Menus, if a category without a Display Page is added, then it does not have a link, so it is hidden from users on the menu.
 This behavior can change if you use a different Application Display Template.

 From Liferay 7.4 versions U9+ and GA13+, you can select multiple Categories at once.
 Adding a Category together with Subcategories under it places them in the Navigation Menu in the correct hierarchy.